amrwc/derulo/README.md

    curl -s derulo.me/mac | bash -s file://$HOME/<path_to_img>
    ```

-3. There may appear a warning pop-up, which you just have to dismiss by pressing `OK`.
+3. There may appear a permission-related pop-up, which you just have to dismiss by pressing `OK`.

    ![Warning pop-up](https://raw.githubusercontent.com/amrwc/derulo/master/assets/warning-pop-up.png)

 ## Windows

 CMD doesn't have curl-like program to download a script and images, therefore this method requires more steps.
-The PowerShell one-liner is more succinct, but still a bit too long to enter manually.
+The PowerShell one-liner is more succinct, but still a bit too long to remember and type out.

 ### CMD + PowerShell